Skip to main content

 Symptoms

-The main symptom is itching.
-A severe itch can also cause disturbed sleep and irritability.
+The main symptom of eczema is itching.
+At night this can lead to disturbed sleep and irritability.

 Your child's skin may look dry, cracked and sore.
 It may look like a rash.

 They may also have scratch marks and bleeding.
-Their skin may appear wet if it's very irritated or infected.
+Their skin may appear wet if it's inflamed or infected.

 • on the face